 For those new to email marketing, let’s start with the very basics.
 What’s a CTA in email marketing?

 An email call to action, or CTA, is a piece of text or a button that invites a user to take action, like reading an article or buying a product.

 In this article, we’ll refer to any action you might want to drive with a CTA as a conversion.
 So in this context, a CTA is a conversion driver that helps you achieve the email campaign goal, be it increasing website traffic or selling more product bundles.

 5 features of a great call to action

 What makes a good call to action?
 An effective CTA is:

 It should be clear from its name that a CTA should call to action.
 This means it must include a command verb that tells the subscriber what to do.

 Effective CTAs contain action words, like buy, learn, read, discover, download, etc. These words make it clear to readers what exactly their next steps should be.

-A CTA doesn’t have to provide every tiny detail about an offer — you have your email content to communicate everything a subscriber needs to know.
+A call to action in email doesn’t have to provide every tiny detail about an offer — you have your subject line and email content to communicate everything a subscriber needs to know.
 With a short and to-the-point call to action, it’s easier to catch the reader’s attention and drive them to the desired action.

 A good CTA is straightforward and concise.
 It’s brief but comprehensive.